 She could be selling it for any number of reasons, but I’m just going to go out on a limb and say that her horses are probably miserable.
 The listing even mentions the canopy of trees and how “shady and cool” it is in the summer months.
 Yeah, well….we only have two summer months here in Northwest Montana.
 The other 10, you’d really like to see some sunshine.
 So I can guess what the problem is.

 But in her case she ignored it.
-And only three short years later is hoping someone else will take her problem off her hands.
+And less than three short years later is hoping someone else will take her problem off her hands.
 Maybe she’ll get lucky and find someone with a whole bunch of money who loves living in the dark.
 Stranger things have happened I suppose.

-What’s funny though, is that in our frenzy to find a place to live on a short schedule is that we ended up (knowingly) moving into a haunted house.
+What’s funny though, is that in our frenzy to find a place to live on a short schedule on a holiday week, is that we ended up (knowingly) moving into a haunted house.

 That place was straight up full of ghosts.
 There also seemed to be some kind of portal on the stairwell too.

 But I knew it when I drove past it from the street.
 It looked a little spooky.
 And when we went to see it, I could feel the ghosts in the upstairs bedrooms.
 Ghosts, to me, feel like a buzzing energy in my stomach.
-But they didn’t feel like any kind of bad energy and we needed a place to live, now, so I didn’t worry about it.
+But they didn’t feel particularly bad and we needed a place to live, now, so I didn’t worry about it.

 As it turns out, it was mostly ghost children that lived up there.
 They played a lot of games with the cat, who seemed entertained by them, and we didn’t use that space much so we all kind of minded our own business (remember how I said the spirit plane is kind of layered on top of the physical plane?).
 That’s how that works sometimes.